HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

 ## Updating `flepiMoP`

 Updating `flepiMoP` is designed to work just the same as installing `flepiMoP`.
-Make sure that your clone of the `flepiMoP` repository is set to the branch your working with (if doing development or operations work) and then run the `hpc_install_or_update.sh` script, substituting `<cluster-name>` with either `rockfish` or `longleaf`.
+Make sure that your clone of the `flepiMoP` repository is set to the branch your working with (if doing development or operations work) and then run the `hpc_install_or_update` script, substituting `<cluster-name>` with either `rockfish` or `longleaf`.

 ```
-$ ./flepiMoP/build/hpc_install_or_update.sh <cluster-name>
+$ ./flepiMoP/build/hpc_install_or_update <cluster-name>
 ```

 ## Initialize The Created `flepiMoP` Environment

 These steps to initialize the environment need to run on a per run or as needed basis.

 Change directory to where a full clone of the `flepiMoP` repository was placed (it will state the location in the output of the script above).
-And then run the `hpc_init.sh` script, substituting `<cluster-name>` with either `rockfish` or `longleaf`.
+And then run the `hpc_init` script, substituting `<cluster-name>` with either `rockfish` or `longleaf`.
 This script will assume the same defaults as the script before for where the `flepiMoP` clone is and the name of the conda environment.
 This script will also ask about a project directory and config, if this is your first time initializing `flepiMoP` it might be helpful to clone [the `flepimop_sample` GitHub repository](https://github.com/HopkinsIDD/flepimop\_sample) to the same directory to use as a test.

 ```
-$ source batch/hpc_init.sh <cluster-name>
+$ ./flepiMoP/batch/hpc_init <cluster-name>
 ```

 Upon completing this script it will output a sample set of commands to run to quickly test if the installation/initialization has gone okay.&#x20;